fkotd/fkotd/README.md

 ### Hi there 👋

-My recent projects are now hosted on this [Gitea](https://gitea.nichijou.dev/fkotd).
+My recent projects are now hosted [here](https://forgejo.nichijou.dev/fkotd)!

 <!--
 **fkotd/fkotd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.